What New Furnace Efficiency Standards Mean for You in 2023

 Two-Stage Furnaces: What They Are and How They Work

-While two-stage furnaces are highly efficient, not all models are condensing furnaces.
+While two-stage furnaces are extremely efficient, not all all models are condensing furnaces.

 Does a Two-Stage Furnace Operate All the Time?

-A two-stage furnace does not continuously run.
-In the low stage of operation, the furnace performs at diminished capacity in order to sustain a desired temperature more efficiently within your home.
-When a greater demand for warmth or cooling is needed, the unit will switch to its high stage and run at full capacity.
-For this reason, two-stage furnaces are proven to help reduce energy costs as it is not operating continuously.
+A two-stage furnace does not stay on indefinitely.
+In the low stage of operation, the furnace performs at diminished capacity in order to retain a preferred temperature more efficiently within your home.
+When additional energy is needed to sustain the set temperature, the heating system shifts to its high stage and operates at full capacity.
+Because of this, two-stage furnaces are powerful enough to help reduce energy costs without operating around the clock.

-Comparing Two-Stage and Variable-Speed Furnaces
+Contrasting Two-Stage and Variable-Speed Furnaces

-Two-stage furnaces have two stages of functionality, low and high.
-During the low stage, the furnace works at reduced capacity in order to maintain a desired temperature within your home.
-When additional warmth or cooling is necessary, the furnace will switch to its high stage and operate at maximum capacity.
+Two-stage furnaces have two stages of operation, low and high.
+During the low stage, the furnace works at reduced capacity as a way to sustain a desired temperature within your home.
+When a greater demand for warmth or cooling is necessary, the furnace will switch to its high stage and operate at peak capacity.

 Differences Between One- and Two-Stage Furnaces